PromitDcoder/Simple-Calculator/README.md

 # Simple-Calculator
-Making a Simple Calculator using C# and Visual Studio
+A Simple Calculator made using C# and Visual Studio.